Quasar-UniNA/EVOVAQ/docs/source/index.rst

 EVOVAQ's documentation
 ======================
-EVOlutionary algorithms toolbox for VAriational Quantum circuits (EVOVAQ) is a novel evolutionary framework designed to easily train variational quantum circuits through evolutionary techniques, and to have a simple interface between these algorithms and quantum libraries, such as Qiskit.
+EVOlutionary algorithms-based toolbox for VAriational Quantum circuits (EVOVAQ) is a novel evolutionary framework designed to easily train variational quantum circuits through evolutionary techniques, and to have a simple interface between these algorithms and quantum libraries, such as Qiskit.